National Docks Secondary: Route

 The line is used to access the port at the Upper New York Bay, which lies east of those crossing the Northeast Corridor.
 It runs parallel to the New Jersey Turnpike Newark Bay Extension for most of its length and passes through a cut in the Hudson Palisades.
 It travels north-south on the east side of Bergen Hill and through a short tunnel crossing beneath the PATH rapid transit system.
 At its southern end trains cross Newark Bay over the Lehigh Valley Railroad Bridge to the Oak Island Yard in Newark.
 At is northern end the line travels through Bergen Hill via the Long Dock Tunnel and after passing under Tonnelle Avenue junctions with the Northern Running Track.
 At North Bergen Yard, the line becomes the River Subdivision.
 It is an alternate, or secondary, route to the Passaic and Harsimus Line across the Kearny Meadows for trains passing through the Port of New York and New Jersey.
-As of June 2018, Crossing updated and expanded at Chapel Avenue and siding tracks have been added between Linden Avenue and Liberty State Park.